NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/datalad.md

 cd containers
 ```

-# get a list of all available containers
+# get a list of all available default containers
 ```bash
 datalad containers-list
 ```